rrmille2/am-aws-examples/sagemaker/auto-stop/README.md

-## AutoStop
+## AutoStop for SageMaker Notebook Instances

+### Summary
 Automatically stop SageMaker Notebook Instances if the quantity of instances (of a particular instance type) reaches a pre-defined maximum.

+### File Descriptions
+- `terminate-notebooks.py` is a stand-alone program for testing the notebook termination code that is used in the Lambda function
+- `lambda.py` is the code to be used in an a Lambda function

-Here are the steps to setup the AWS resources:
+### Steps to Create and Configure the AWS resources:
 1. Create a new Role and Permissions
-This Role will be used by the Lambda function created in the next step.
+This Role will is the execution role used by the Lambda function

 Create a Role with the following Trust Relationship:
 ```json